 Background Processing at Scale

 Action Scheduler’s default processing is designed to work reliably across all different hosting environments.
-In order to achieve that, the default processing thresholds are more conservative than many servers could support.
+To achieve that, the default processing thresholds are more conservative than many servers could support.

 Specifically, Action Scheduler will only process actions in a request until:

-While Action Scheduler will initiate an asychronous loopback request to process additional actions, on sites with very large queues, this can result in slow processing times.
+While Action Scheduler will initiate an asynchronous loopback request to process additional actions, on sites with very large queues, this can result in slow processing times.

 While using WP CLI to process queues is the best approach to increasing processing speed, on occasion, that is not a viable option.
 In these cases, it’s also possible to increase the processing thresholds in Action Scheduler to increase the rate at which actions are processed by the default queue runner.